SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: : Learning Comprehensive Semantics

 \subsection{Natural Language to Code}

 We train \model to translate high-level functional descriptions into executable code, known as the natural language to code task \cite{wei2023magicoder, luo2023wizardcoder}.
 Using \dataset samples, we provide well-defined problem descriptions that specify (1) the task's overall objective, (2) implementation constraints, and (3) expected outcomes with test cases.
 These descriptions give a holistic view of the task, forming the basis for the model’s understanding.
-Figure~\ref{fig:semcoder} shows an example.